prometheus/proposals/proposals/2024-01-26_classic-histograms-stored-as-native-histograms.md

 * Would we ever want to store the old representation and the new one at the same time?
   *Answer:* YES.
 Already should work via the `existing scrape_classic_histograms` option.
-* What to do in queries if custom bucket and native histogram meet?
+* What to do in queries if custom histogram and exponential histogram meet or customer histogram and float sample?
-  *Answer:* same as today with float vs native histogram.
+  *Answer:* same as today with float vs native histogram, that is calculate the result if it makes mathematical sense.
+For example multiplying a custom histogram with the number 2.0 makes sense.
+In case of histograms they need to rescaled to match their schema.
 * Should we use a bigger chunk size for such custom histograms?
 To offset that we’d want to store the bucket layout in the chunk header. ~4K?
   *Answer:* NO. Classic histograms typically have less buckets than exponential native histograms which should offset any additional information encoded in the chunk.
-* Do we allow custom buckets to be stored in the **same samples** where exponential buckets are stored?
+* Do we allow custom histogram to be stored in the **same samples** where exponential histograms are stored?
-  *Answer:* NO. Prefer exponential buckets if present.
+  *Answer:* NO. Prefer exponential histogram if present.
   Does not affect the migration path since we’d require changing the queries first before turning on the feature.
+  In case of out of order ingestion it may happen that upon read we still have different type samples for the same timestamp, in this case prefer exponential histogram over customer histogram.
+Similarly compaction should drop the custom histogram.
 * Do we allow custom buckets to be stored in the **same series** but different samples, for example the arriving samples until timestamp T have custom buckets and then from T have exponential buckets.
   *Answer:* Yes, custom histograms are native histograms like exponential histograms.
 Switching between them is nothing else than a schema change, which is already happening now, i.e. we just have to cut a new chunk.
 Just that the “custom bucket boundary” schema doesn’t provide a mergeability guarantee.
 * Do we add a metric relabel config to govern the feature on a metric level?